ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

   ```
   {: codeblock}

-  If you are using the Beta instance of ({{site.data.keyword.hscrypto}}, run the `ibmcloud plugin install tke -v 0.0.4` to get the latest beta version of the TKE plug-in.
+  If you are using the Beta instance of ({{site.data.keyword.hscrypto}}, run the `ibmcloud plugin install tke -v 0.0.4` command to get the latest beta version of the TKE plug-in.
 Do not install later versions of the TKE plug-in.
   {: important}

 3. Set the environment variable `CLOUDTKEFILES` on your workstation.
 Specify a directory where you want master key part files and signature key part files to be created and saved.
 Create the directory if it does not already exist.